The birding tour of Doñana

 TOP BIRDS IN YOUR DOÑANA CHECKLIST

 Within Doñana National and Natural Park we can find around 260 species of birds throughout the year.
 This is exlcliuding the rare sights.
 Our standard bird list of Southern Spain would be perfect when birding in Doñana.
-From a practical point of view, we list below the main birds that from our experience will provide more satisfactioin to our guests.
-Please note that the birds in bold are difficult and real crackers!
+From a practical point of view, we list below the main birds that from our experience will provide more satisfactioin to our guests:

-Residents: Glossy Ibis, Spoonbill, Cattle Egret, Night Heron, Flamingo, Squacco Heron, Spanish Imperial Eagle, Red-crested Pochard, Hoopoe, Red-knobbed Coot, Stone Curlew, Spanish Sparrow, Lesser Short-toed Lark, Pin-tailed Sandgrouse, White-headed Duck, Marbled Duck, Bittern.
+Residents: Glossy Ibis, Spoonbill, Cattle Egret, Night Heron, Flamingo, Squacco Heron, Spanish Imperial Eagle, Red-crested Pochard, Hoopoe, Red-knobbed Coot (rare), Stone Curlew, Spanish Sparrow, Lesser Short-toed Lark, Black-winged Kite, Pin-tailed Sandgrouse, White-headed Duck (rare), Marbled Duck, Penduline Tit, Bittern.

 Winter birds: Greylag Goose, Pintail, Shoveler, Wigeon, Great Egret, Osprey, Hen Harrier, Short-eared Owl, Crane, Black-tailed Godwit, Black Stork.

-Summer birds: Purple Heron, Bee-eater, Short-toed Lark, Little Bittern, Gull-billed Tern, Short-toed Eagle, Black Tern, Collared Pratincole, Roller, Isabelline Warbler, Rufous-tailed Scrub Robin.
+Summer birds: Purple Heron, Bee-eater, Short-toed Lark, Little Bittern, Woodchat Shrike, Gull-billed Tern, Short-toed Eagle, Black Tern, Collared Pratincole, Roller, Isabelline Warbler, Rufous-tailed Scrub Robin.

 On passage: many other birds can occasionally been seen on passage.